prologdb/prologdb/docs/execution_plan_format.md

 `prove(foo(a))` will read every stored instance of `foo/1` and unify with `foo(a)`.

 ## `lookup/3`

 Utilizes an index to read only a subset of all known predicate instances.
+Rules are not part of that lookup and are run separately.

 The first argument is the predicate similar to how it was given in the original query.
 Un-Instantiated variables and wildcards (`_`)